ualter/aws-skills-mapping-app/NOTES.md

 - v0.0.2
   - Added Codebuild buildspec file, prepared to be built by a CodeBuild Project
 - v1.0.0
-  - Using Mock Data and Services, working as simple and isolated, independent Angular Front-End application
+  - Using Mock Data and Services, working as simple, isolated, and independent Angular Front-End application
   - AwsSkillMapping-IaC project is deploying the Services required for this version by IaC
   - AwsSkillMapping-IaC project is deploying its Pipeline by IaC